 - Animals within San Diego County shelters that are in need of medical attention or are facing humane euthanasia due to space or minor behavioral/training issues.

 Our focus is MEDICAL, LOCAL, and we take animals of all ages, including seniors.
 We do not scout or transport puppies from outside the county or the state in order to boost our “inventory.”
 If there are puppies in our rescue, they were either BORN in our care due to us saving a pregnant animal, or they were abandoned/orphaned, facing euthanasia at a shelter, and/or needing medical attention.
 We help the animals that are overlooked — the older, the broken, the not-so-popular — we fix them medically, we nurture for behaviors, and we seek out the most special forever homes for them.
+There are MANY rescues who help the cute puppies — who doesn’t love a cute puppy?
+But we believe that all animals matter, and we pick up the ones left behind after the cute puppies have all left the shelter.
 That is why we truly are their LAST CHANCE AT LIFE.

 Board of Directors: